Continuing Club Projects

 Bridge of Flowers

 The first 13 flower boxes went on the Hooksett Memorial Bridge in 2011.
 This project between the town and the HGC was initiated by members Doris Sorel and Betty Mae Parnell.
 The flower boxes now have an irrigation system which waters them automatically three times a day and an automatic fertilizing system.
-These were large projects and involved working with the state of NH D.O.T for permits; the town of Hooksett (specifically Diane Boyce, Director of Public Works; Phil Arnone, Parks and Recreation Foreman ); North Point Outdoors and Macy Industries, Inc. In May each year, HGC members plant the 52 flower boxes and they are put on the bridge approximately around Memorial Day.
-For the past two years, Chris and Danielle LaValley have donated the plants and in 2021 they provided plants to change out for spring, summer and fall.
-That will continue in 2022.
+These were large projects and involved working with the state of NH D.O.T for permits; the town of Hooksett (specifically Diane Boyce, Director of Public Works; Phil Arnone, Parks and Recreation Foreman ); North Point Outdoors and Macy Industries, Inc. In May each year, Bridge Committee members plant the 52 flower boxes and they are put on the bridge approximately around Memorial Day.
+For the past several years, Chris and Danielle LaValley have donated the plants and in 2021 they provided different plants for spring, summer and fall.
+That continues in 2023.

 June Plant Sale

 The first fund raiser of the year.
 All members are asked to contribute perennials from their gardens to sell at this annual event.